 The church was founded by members of the rather obscure order of the Humiliati, the Humble Ones.
 The origins of this order are not well known, but it seems to have originated in Lombardy.
 The Humiliati moved from Lombardy to Florence in 1239 and at first settled outside the city.
-Between 1251 and 1260, they built their church and convent in Florence and dedicated the basilica to all the saints (Ognissanti).
+Between 1251 and 1260, they built their church and convent in Florence and dedicated the basilica to all the saints (Ognissanti in Italian).
 Members of the order were devoted to poverty, humility and hard work, their coat of arms showing the Lamb of God with the slogan “Humilitas vincit omnia”, “humility conquers all”.
 The order became especially known for its wool-working activities in Florence and the Humiliati were held in high regard.

 The Humiliati’s power and prestige declined in the sixteenth century.
 The order was suppressed in 1571 by a Bull issued by Pope Pius V (1566-1572), requested by Grand Duke Cosimo I de’ Medici.
 The church and convent were given to the Franciscan friars of the San Salvatore al Monte alle Croci on the other side of the river Arno.
 The Franciscans gave the Ognissanti church its present name, Chiesa di San Salvatore di Ognissanti, with the San Salvatore part being a reference to their other church in Oltrarno.
 Since the original San Salvatore was in a very bad condition, partly as a result of the Siege of Florence in 1529-1530, the Franciscans began moving valuable items to their new accommodation.
 Among these items was the most precious relic now held in the Ognissanti, the habit worn by Saint Franciscus when he received his stigmata in 1224.